Canadian Residency Certificates for Tax Purposes - Corporations

 Write an application letter by company to the local tax office where the company returns are filed.
 The list of local tax services offices or tax centres can be found using this link.
 There is no prescribed form - a company just needs to write a letter of request explaining to CRA what the certificate is for and what needs to be put there.
 It may take a month or two to get as CRA basically reviews company tax filings using their residency criteria.

-After receiving the original CRA letter, you need to go to Canadian Notary Public, Lawyer, Student-at-Law or Solicitor/Barrister and to request a certified true copy of the original as Canada's Department of Foreign Affairs and International Trade (DFAIT) stopped authenticating original CRA letters.
+After receiving the original CRA letter, you need to go to Canadian Notary Public, Lawyer, Student-at-Law or Solicitor/Barrister and to request a certified true copy of the original as Canada's Department of Foreign Affairs and International Trade (DFAIT) stopped to apostille or authenticating original CRA letters.
 Depending on the results of Item 1 above, you may be able to translate the document then and bind/seal it properly.
 Most clients prefer to "squeeze in" notarial text and stamp into the free space on the actual residency letter.
 Usually, it is not a problem as there is plenty of space on these Certificates.
 However, if the text from CRA takes more space than usual, a Legal size paper is better to accommodate multiple stamps and signatures of the officials.

 Our Services for Certificates of Canadian Residency

 Canada Legalization Services understands that timing of these Tax Residency Certificates is very crucial so we will do our utmost to process you documents ASAP.
 Many of our domestic and international clients can attest to our professionalism in getting the job done with high service quality.

 Usually, we offer our clients either regular or rush service for: